huyxdang/Emoji-Bench-Code/README.md

 ## Artifacts

-`artifacts/` contains generated datasets and evaluation results used by the repo.
+`artifacts/` contains the canonical in-repo dataset plus generated evaluation results and plots.
 New runs still write there by default.

 ## Contributing